RCVR

-RCVR (pronounced Receiver) is a transmedia science fiction series created for the Internet by producer-director David van Eyssen, which offers an explanation for the exponential growth in science and technology since the late 19th century.
+RCVR (pronounced Receiver) is a transmedia science fiction web series created for the Internet by producer-director David van Eyssen, which offers an explanation for the exponential growth in science and technology since the late 19th century.
 The series was also produced by Tavin Marin Titus through production company Science To Fiction.
 The original story on which RCVR was based was written by van Eyssen.
 Brian Horiuchi and van Eyssen wrote the first season of RCVR as a team.

 The series premiered on Machinima on September 21, 2011 and met with critical acclaim and a user "like" rating of 96%.
 The show generated 2.6 million views in 14 days and approximately 6 million views by October 2011.
 The first season of RCVR is made up of 6 episodes each which are 6–9 minutes in duration.
 Cumulatively, the first season had a run-time of more than 46 minutes.

 Alternate Reality Gaming

 Accompanying the premiere of the series was the launch of a corresponding blog "ProjectRCVR" and Twitter account linking the user to supplemental videos and commentary that formed part of an ARG (Alternate Reality Game) which challenged users to access a password-protected website containing the truth about human-alien encounters.
 At the conclusion of each episode, users were invited to "Discover The Truth" by subscribing to RCVR's Twitter account.